NelisW/my3D-Trium/building/Trium-build.md

 <img src="images/stepper-cable-wiring.jpg" width="450"><img src="images/tower-conventions04.jpg" width="200">

 Optional information:  Stepper motor and jerky platform movement.
 If you have a board with a [DRV8825](http://www.ti.com/lit/ds/symlink/drv8825.pdf), a motor with lower voltage rating then your supply, and when you move the 3D printer slowly (100 mm/min feed rate) it does not move smoothly.
 This is described in detail [here](http://cabristor.blogspot.co.za/2015/02/drv8825-missing-steps.html).
-The jerky movement caused by DRV8825 drivers:  if we had a way to modify the motor so that with a voltage of 1.4V there would be no current flowing, then the driver would be able to generate all the currents because it would always be spitting out more than the minimum voltage.
+The jerky movement caused by DRV8825 drivers:  "if we had a way to modify the motor so that with a voltage of 1.4V there would be no current flowing, then the driver would be able to generate all the currents because it would always be spitting out more than the minimum voltage.
 And it turns out that 1.4V is about the voltage drop of two diodes.
-In each diode we have about 0.9V and with 1A current that would make 0.9W losses, such diode has a Rthja of 15K/W, so it will heat 15C above ambient temperature, pretty safe.
+In each diode we have about 0.9V and with 1A current that would make 0.9W losses, such diode has a Rthja of 15K/W, so it will heat 15C above ambient temperature, pretty safe."

 The solution is to add diodes as shown in the left-hand figure.
 There are plug-in boards available on [Aliexpress](https://www.aliexpress.com/item//32787567456.html) and [EBay](http://www.ebay.com/itm/3pcs-Pulse-Slicer-TL-Smoother-Addon-Module-for-3D-pinter-Stepper-motor-drivers-/252698187533?hash=item3ad5fc570d:g:XzsAAOSw241YYgpa).
 There is [an issue](https://groups.google.com/forum/#!topic/deltabot/2HJEQG_wR9Q) with these offerings.
 [These are the diodes](http://www.vishay.com/docs/88713/s3a.pdf) used in the Chinese boards - only a single diode is used, not the required two in series (picture on the right).
+Note that with a single diode the performance is already somewhat better - but not quite as good as for the double diode set.
+Finally, note that this proposal address printing at slow speeds, the effect at higher speeds will be smaller.

 <img src="images/Cabristor-smoother.png" width="150"><img src="images/chinese-TL-smoothers.jpg" width="500">